Let me show you which ones are America’s elite fishing destinations, where the welcome is as warm as the fishing spots are cool.

 Visitors can also explore maritime museums and dine at seafood restaurants that offer freshly caught fare.

-Why It’s One of the Best: Renowned for bluefin tuna fishing and rich maritime traditions.
+Steeped in Tradition: Renowned for bluefin tuna fishing and rich maritime traditions.

 Newport is located along the central Oregon coast and is a prime location for salmon and halibut fishing.
 The town boasts one of the largest commercial fishing fleets in Oregon.